Consider - Illustration by Zezhou Chen

 Refuse to Yield | Illustration by Josh Hass

 Renewal is a way that MTG Arena helps players, especially new players that have smaller collections, to keep playing Standard and Alchemy, and that’s achieved via gifts.
-Players get new Starter Decks with all the cards included, and there’s gonna be some changes in the sets that are available for drafting, Jump In! packs content, and more.
+Players get new Starter Decks with all the cards included, and there are changes in the sets that are available for drafting, Jump In! pack contents, and more.

 If you log into MTG Arena before the rotation, you’ll also be able to open the Renewal Egg, which will contain the following benefits: